JTsmit2013/Customer_Insurance_Predictions_S11/README.md

 # Customer_Insurance_Predictions_S11

 ## Project Description
 The Sure Tomorrow insurance company aims to leverage machine learning to enhance its operations.
 This project focuses on evaluating the feasibility of solving multiple tasks using predictive models.
+This project is the beginning of diving into data science with Linear Algerbra and Python.

 ### Tasks:
 1. **Customer Similarity Identification**